JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

 There are a few ways to potentially tackle this, some of which might be:
 - Document it as a 'known gotcha' and hope that developers will learn to roll out changes in isolation, e.g. add the script to create the table, roll it to prod, then add the grant.
 - Make the controller essentially swallow the error and ignore it if the object doesn't exist.
-- Somehow hook into the creation of database objects and handle grants on the fly.
+- Teach Postgres how to dynamically assign the permissions.

 <br />Spoiler alert, it's the third one that we went with and to which this article pertains!
 But let's explore those other two.